bgveenstra/fundamentals/02_chapter/03_exercise.md

 - Opened and closed p tags around the site's body content.

 Sweet!
 You just built a website with HTML.
-Ok sure, it's pretty basic, but you're just getting started!!
+It's pretty basic, but you'll learn way more about how to add structure, style, and interactivity as you go!!

 ----
 [On to the next lesson!](04_lesson.md)